 Time is a precious, nonrenewable resource.
-Being aware of our digital consumption is not just an aspirational lifestyle choice for rich hippies.
+Being aware of our digital consumption is not just an aspirational lifestyle choice for the riches.

 Why digital break?

-In my post, radical digital detox ideas, I mentioned that taking a break from the digital world is something I REALLY want to incorporate into my routine to avoid wasting time online.
+In a previous post, radical digital detox ideas, I mentioned that taking a break from the digital world is something I’m passionate about incorporating into my routine to avoid wasting time online.

-And, whatever we escape into is also almost always pointless crap, because moments later, we have no recollection of whatever it is that we just watched or read.
-Escapism.
-Sometimes, the best escape is getting work done.
+Whatever we escape into is also almost always pointless crap, because moments later we have no recollection of whatever it is that we just watched or read to distract ourselves.

-From personal experiences, the best part of getting away from it all is that it forces us to confront being in the moment and feeling whatever we might be feeling, such as boredom, sadness, or anxiety.
+From personal experiences, getting away from digital distractions is that it forces us to avoid escapism and confront whatever feeling we might be feeling, wether it is boredom, sadness, or anxiety.

 Spending time online must be an elective experience rather than a default setting.

-While there are many ways one can incorporate digital breaks into their routine, really it is very unique to each individual, here are some ideas I have found to be useful for taking a break from the digital world.
+While there are many ways to incorporate digital breaks into our routine, and it is unique to each individual, here are some ideas I have found to be useful for taking a break from the digital world.

 Daily Digital Breaks